 If you have any symptoms of COVID-19 or have been exposed to the virus, contact your doctor immediately.
 Your doctor will help you decide the best course of action.

 Question: Is there an approved treatment for COVID-19?

-Ultimately, the decision to treat COVID-19 with any drug, including remdesivir, depends on the judgment of the physician and the health status of the patient.
-There is no information about how remdesivir affects patients with autoimmune or inflammatory arthritis.
-In general, patients who have poor liver or kidney function are not considered good candidates unless the potential benefits of using the drug outweigh potential risks.
+Ultimately, the decision to treat COVID-19 with any drug depends on the judgment of the physician and the health status of the patient.
+In general, doctors will proceed with caution if patients have poor liver or kidney function, unless the potential benefits of using the drug outweigh potential risks.

 Question: I heard taking NSAIDs can worsen the coronavirus.
 Should I stop taking NSAIDs in case I get sick?

 A: There is no evidence that taking NSAIDs worsens the coronavirus or increases infection risk.
 Health experts recommend that people who need NSAIDs for pain relief or disease management continue to use them as directed.
 However, if you develop a COVID-19 infection, contact your doctor immediately for advice.

 Question: Is the biologic that I take protective against COVID-19 since some biologics are being tested as COVID treatments?